mefellows/parity/README.md

 Additionally, Parity will not require any other external dependencies, except the Docker ecosystem.

 ## Project Status

-This project will probably (and hopefully!) be at worst partially superceded by [Docker](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/) when it itself is out of beta.
-It will eventually replace items 1-3, leaving Parity to deal with the opinionated setup problem.

 *Beta*: The first 2 of 4 items are working, with the following features in a beta status: